 Like the streets and neighborhoods of Pittsburgh, every Neighborway is different.
 To achieve our goals of reducing speeds and increasing safety for all users, each block and intersection along the route may require different design solutions.
 These designs respond to the local conditions of the route.
 For example, a neighborhood street with excessive motorist speeds may get speed humps.
 A four-way, stop-controlled intersection may get a traffic circle to reduce the rate of vehicular collisions while modifying how different modes interact through the intersection.

 Wayfinding Signage & Shared-Lane Markings

 Neighborways will be easy to identify and navigate because of signage and pavement markings throughout the corridor.
 Shared-lane pavement markings, otherwise known as “sharrows”, will guide bicyclists through the corridor and remind motorists to share the road.

-Painted Bump Outs
+Curb Extensions / Bump Outs